UseMuffin/Obfuscate/README.md

 ## Usage

+### Enabling the behavior

-First, you will need to choose one of the two (2) built-in strategies:
+First, you will need to choose one of the two (3) built-in strategies:

 - `Hashids` which requires the [hashids/hashids](http://hashids.org/php/) package, or
 - `OptimusStrategy` which requires the [jenssegers/optimus](https://github.com/jenssegers/optimus) package, or
 - `TinyStrategy` which requires the [zackkitzmiller/tiny](https://github.com/zackkitzmiller/tiny-php/) package.

-Once you have installed the required package, you are ready to set up obfuscation.
+Once you have (composer) installed the required package, you are ready to set up obfuscation.

 In any table, add the behavior like so (example showing the `TinyStrategy`):